Skip to main content

 Other Applications

-This technology could also be used for other ATP1A3 related diseases including cerebellar ataxia, areflexia, pes cavus, optic atrophy, and sensorineural hearing loss (CAPOS).
-In addition, repairing ATP1A3 function can help other disorders of secondary ATPase dysfunction such as epilepsy and neurodegeneration related to Alzheimer’s and Parkinson’s disease.
+This technology could also be used for other ATP1A3-related diseases including rapid-onset dystonia-parkinsonism (RDP), cerebellar ataxia, areflexia, pes cavus, optic atrophy, and sensorineural hearing loss (CAPOS) and several other ATP1A3 mutation related disorders.
+Additionally, restoring ATP1A3 function may benefit conditions involving secondary ATPase dysfunction, such as epilepsy and neurodegeneration related to Alzheimer’s and Parkinson’s disease.

 Advantages

-• First and only disease modifying treatment for AHC and other Na/K ATPase pump diseases
+• First-in-class, disease-modifying therapy for AHC and other Na+/K+ ATPase pump disorders.

 Have Questions?